aarnphm/tinymorph/docs/content/SRS/SRS.md

 Rationale: This functionality streamlines user workflow by providing quick access to recent actions, which reduces the time needed for navigation and increases efficiency.

 UH-EOU2.
-The application must allow users to revise or remove their inputs after submission.
+The application must allow users to interactively review and manually accept or reject changes suggested by the system after their inputs are submitted.

-Rationale: The ability to alter or delete content post-submission empowers users with greater control over their work, enhancing the accuracy and relevance of their output.
+Rationale: Providing users with the option to manually accept or reject suggested changes allows them with greater control over their content.
+This functionality would enhance user engagement by making the editing process more interactive and ensures that the final output aligns precisely with their preferences and intentions.

+UH-EOU3.
+The application shall include a planning interface to assist users in organizing and debugging their creative writing steps.

+Rationale: The interface will improve user efficiency by supporting the iterative refinement of writing tasks and planning steps.
+It enables users to easily adjust and debug their creative outlines, enhancing the overall usability and functionality of the application.

 ### 11.2 Personalization and Internationalization Requirements